 With a ceramic cooktop, you are free to use any cookware you like.
 Top-of-the-line copper, or a vintage set inherited from your grandmother.
 If you like it, you can use it.

 The induction process, however, is a little more particular.
 The key is that your cookware needs to be magnetic-based to transfer heat from the electromagnet field.

 An easy test is to take a magnet and see if it holds to the bottom of your pots or pans.
 If it does, you are free to choose an induction cooktop!
 If not, keep in mind you will need to add the cost of new cookware to the price tag of your upgrade! ceramic cooktop installation

 Speaking of price tags, induction cooktops are generally more costly than ceramic.
 If you still feel the benefits of induction

 outweigh the negatives, discuss your decision with a professional to make sure you make the best purchase to suit your needs!

-No matter what is your final decision, Quick & Pro appliance repair specialist would be happy to assist with your Los Angeles cooktop installation and repair.
+No matter what is your final decision, Quick & Pro appliance repair specialist would be happy to assist with your Santa Clarita cooktop installation and repair.